sinanuozdemir/oreilly-ai-agents/README.md

 	- See **[Squad Goals](https://github.com/sinanuozdemir/squad-goals)** for a very simple example of my own agent framework

 		- **[Intro to Squad Goals](notebooks/SquadGoals_Hello_World.ipynb)** - using my own framework to do some basic tasks

+- **Modern Agent Paradigms**

+	-  **[Plan & Execute Agents](notebooks/LangGraph_Plan_Execute.ipynb)** - Plan & Execute Agents use a planner to create multi-step plans with an LLM and an executor to complete each step by invoking tools.

+	-  **[Reflection Agents](notebooks/LangGraph_Reflect.ipynb)** - Reflection Agents combine a generator to perform tasks and a reflector to provide feedback and guide improvements.

 ## Instructor